 3. Home Skills

 There are so many skills to be learned that will help you on your journey to self-sufficient living.
-Learning each new skill will enable you to become more independent.
+Learning new skills will enable you to become more independent.

 These skills include: